 You might be here because you were charged with a DUI even though you weren't driving.
 How can the government do this?
-Well there is a specific statute that allows for the charging of a DUI case wherein there is no proof the officer actually saw you driving.
+I see this charge a lot and have defended tons of these, many all the way through trial with resulting Not Guilty Verdicts.
+There is a specific statute that allows for the charging of a DUI case wherein there is no proof the officer actually saw you driving.
 It is called Physical Control of a Vehicle Under the Influence (RCW 46.61.504).
 The applicable statute says this:

 - 1) A person is guilty of being in actual physical control of a motor vehicle while under the influence of intoxicating liquor or any drug if the person has actual physical control of a vehicle within this state:

 - (a) And the person has, within two hours after being in actual physical control of the vehicle, an alcohol concentration of 0.08 or higher as shown by analysis of the person's breath or blood made under RCW 46.61.506; or

 - (b) The person has, within two hours after being in actual physical control of a vehicle, a THC concentration of 5.00 or higher as shown by analysis of the person's blood made under RCW 46.61.506; or